Dayboro Soil pH Calculator

 Unlock the Full Soil pH Toolkit

-Members get precise amendment quantities (kg of lime or sulfur), cost estimates, multi-crop mode showing all 29 crops on a pH tolerance chart, soil type calibration, and seasonal timing advice for the Dayboro valley.
+Members get precise soil improvement quantities (kg of lime or sulfur), cost estimates, multi crop mode showing all 29 crops on a pH tolerance chart, soil type calibration, and seasonal timing advice for the Dayboro valley.
+It's what I use on my own block.

 Join Dayboro.auYour Soil Type

-Soil type affects how much amendment you need — clay buffers more than sand
+Soil type affects how much soil improvement you need. clay buffers more than sand

 Garden Area